awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 1. Give the AWS IoT service permission to create or update IoT resources, such as things and certificates in your account when provisioning devices\.
 You do this by attaching the `AWSIoTThingsRegistration` managed policy to an IAM role \(called the *provisioning role*\) that trusts the AWS IoT service principal\.

-1. Provide the means to identify your trusted users, such as by providing them with an account that can authenticate them and authorize their interactions with the AWS APIs necessary to register their devices\.
+1. Provide the means to identify your trusted users, such as by providing them with an account that can authenticate them and authorize their interactions with the AWS API operations necessary to register their devices\.

 **To initialize the device for use**